AmberJ15/wta/research/notes.md

    + Apply, Subscribe and Contact buttons appear on most pages.
    + Back to Top button appears after scrolling down.
  + Manning & Associates
-   + Horizontal main menu, no sub menus.
+   + Horizontal main menu, no sub-menus.
    + Hyperlinks.
    + Lacks a search bar.
  + H&R Block
    + Complex dropdown-hover-menu uses both link lists and icons.
-   + Subpages often feature a list of links to child pages, though ther is little consistency.
+   + Subpages often feature a list of links to child pages, though there is little consistency.
    + Footer contains a comprehensive list of links, organized by section.

 Content Voice and Tone